 I spent a lot of time this weekend working on a top-secret Christmas present project.
-The only thing I can say at the moment is that it involves looking through old recipes, something I rarely do.
-Re-reading old posts and old recipes, I remembered some favorites I’d long forgotten.
+The only thing I can say at the moment is that it involves looking through old recipes, about it something I rarely do.
+Re-reading old posts and old recipes, this I remembered some favorites I’d long forgotten.
 This apple fennel panzanella is one of them.
 Panzanella is usually a late summer dish and a great way to use fresh garden tomatoes.
 Instead of the more traditional tomatoes and cucumbers, I use apples and fennel which are much more season-appropriate.
 The red and green also make a for a festive Holiday presentation.

 Apple & Fennel Panzanella